The project can be loaded through a composer

 setImportPaths($pathArray)

-will replace the entire import path with
+will replace the entire list of import paths with

 $pathArray